wishihab/WeDefend/README.md

 WiDefend - Application to Analysis Work Principles of Some RATs, Detection and Handling that Trojan on Windows

-This application will help you to Analyst Trojan RAT running in your computer (Windows Operation System)
+This application will help you to Analyst Trojan Remote Access Tool running in your computer (Windows Operation System), coded using java.

 Version Realease (soon)
 - WiDefend : Application only for find, analyst and handling RAT if your computer was infected